 Legalization of documents for Italy

-Those who want to legalize foreign documents for Italy must apply at an Italian diplomatic representative or consulate in the home country.
-This is also know as consular legalization, where there are no International Conventions in force.
+Those who need to legalize foreign documents for use in Italy must apply to the competent Italian diplomatic or consular representation for the country where the document was issued.
+This is known as consular legalization.
+This is also known as consular legalization, where there are no International Conventions in force.
 Applicants must therefore rely on the support of Diplomatic Institutions.

 On the other hand, and when applicable, International Conventions exempt you from the entire legalization process if the Countries involved are part of specific agreements.